Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Statesville Greenway

 Part of the Carolina Thread Trail, the Statesville Greenway is a paved path that weaves through Iredell County.
-Following along Fourth Creek, there are several access points and passages that go under roads and through neighborhoods.
+Following Fourth Creek, several access points and passages go under roads and through neighborhoods.

 This trail is a perfect outdoor activity in Statesville with kids and the whole family can go on a bike, walk, or run!